 Relevant: States that what results are realistically achieved.

-Timely: Requirements of a project should be revealed in time.
+Timely: Requirements for a project should be revealed in time.

-An activity performed by a user which in turn causes system failure.
+Answer: An activity performed by a user which in turn causes a system failure.
 It may be a malicious activity.
 As it is misguiding the system function flow, it is termed as misuse case.

-14. What are the different phases of an IT Project?_text]
+14. What are the different phases of an IT Project?

-There are five phases in Project management which includes:
+There are five phases in Project management which include:

 - Project Initiation